akka/akka/akka-docs/intro/getting-started-first-scala.rst

 into discrete chunks, and sends these chunks to the different workers in a round-robin fashion.
 The master waits until all the workers have completed their work and sent back results for aggregation.
-When computation is completed the master prints out the result, shuts down all workers and then itself.
+When computation is completed the master sends the result to the ``Listener``, which prints out the result.

 With this in mind, let's now create the messages that we want to have flowing in the system.
 We need three different messages: